 6. Prioritize Easy Leads

-One of the fastest ways to shrink your sales cycle time is to prioritize the leads who are most likely to buy – and may have already expressed an interest in getting the ball rolling a lot quicker.
+One of the fastest ways to shrink your sales cycle time is to prioritize the leads who are most likely to buy – and may have already expressed an interest in getting the ball rolling quicker.

 7. Eliminate Cold leads